 Corporate Accountability for Racial Diversity and Equal Pay

 It is time that corporations are held accountable for increasing racial diversity and providing equal pay.
 A limited number of corporations report on racial diversity metrics.

 Refinitiv, an environmental, social, and governance (ESG) rating company, published in 2019 “Measuring Diversity and Inclusion Progress”.
 The report provides insight into corporations’ transparency of diversity and inclusion.
 3,652 corporations around the world were analyzed for the report.
 It was found that only:

 - 31% of corporations report on board diversity

 - 39% of corporations report on diversity and opportunity policies

 - 17% of corporations report on diversity and opportunity targets.

 Investors must demand corporate accountability for racial diversity and equal pay

-For the sake of the economy, improved financial performance, and being on the right side of history, corporations must be held accountable to increasing racial diversity and providing equal pay for all.
+For the sake of the economy, improved financial performance, and being on the right side of history, corporations must be held accountable for increasing racial diversity and providing equal pay for all.
 Investors must demand corporate accountability for racial diversity and equal pay.

 John Streur, the CEO of Calvert Research and Management, a leading sustainable investment fund manager, wrote a blog post stating that Calvert will call on corporations to provide the information required to accurately assess their racial diversity.
-Streur also stated “More open and forceful action is required by investors and by corporate leaders and boards.”
+Streur also stated, “More open and forceful action is required by investors and by corporate leaders and boards.”